Balastrong/github-copilot-demos/README.md

 Set as value: `{ "text": "Always use vitest as testing framework" }`

-## Prompt files
+## Instruction files

-You can create custom prompts for Copilot to use when generating code, either on the repo or in your user settings.
+You can create custom instructions for Copilot to use when generating code, either on the repo or in your user settings.
-You can find the prompt files in the `.github/prompts` folder.
+You can find the instruction files in the `.github/instructions` folder.

 Entry: `src/components/WorkItemForm.tsx`

 Open the chat and prompt `Create a form`

-The form will likely be a generic html form, try again by attaching a Prompt and selecting `react-form` from the dropdown
+The form will likely be a generic html form, try again by attaching an Instruction file and selecting `react-form` from the dropdown

 ## Copilot Edits